edib/ansible-playbooks/postgresql/README.md

 #requirements

+!! supposed that there is a postgresql server running out there.

 ```
 # sudo apt-get install ansible postgresql libpq-dev python-psycopg2
 ```
 when root
 ```
 # sudo -u postgres psql
-postgres=# create user ansible with superuser 'the username is subjective
+postgres=# create user ansible with superuser --the username is subjective
 postgres=# \passwd ansible
 ```
 #usage